zanminkian/git-validator/packages/git-validator/README.md

 We use `eslint`, `commitlint` and `lint-staged` under the hood.
 So we respect the config files of `eslint.config.js`, `.eslintignore`, `commitlint.config.js` and `lint-staged.config.js` in the root of project.
 You can customize them to apply your own rules.

-- Adding `eslint.config.js` file to apply your own rules when git committing and running `git-validator lint`.
+- Adding `eslint.config.js` file to apply your own rules when git committing and running `git-validator`.
 The default config is `{ extends: '@zanminkian' }`.
-- Adding `.eslintignore` file to skip validating certain specific files when git committing and running `git-validator lint`.
+- Adding `.eslintignore` file to skip validating certain specific files when git committing and running `git-validator`.
 - Adding `commitlint.config.js` file to apply your committing rules on the `commit-msg` stage.
 The default config is `{ extends: ['@commitlint/config-conventional'] }`.
 - Adding `lint-staged.config.js` file to customize your lint-staged flow.
-The default config is `{ '*': ['npx git-validator lint --fix'] }`.
+The default config is `{ '*': ['npx git-validator --fix'] }`.

 ### Skip installing